Ladislav Hecht

 Ladislav Hecht ([ˈlaɟɪslav ˈɦɛxt]; Hecht László [ˈhɛkt ˈlaːsloː]; August 31, 1909 – May 27, 2004) was a Jewish Czechoslovak-American professional tennis player.
 He won the gold medal in singles at the 1932 Maccabiah Games in Mandatory Palestine, and won the 1934 Hungarian International Tennis Singles Championship.
 In 1937 he reached the semifinals of the doubles at Wimbledon with Roderich Menzel, and the following year he reached the 1938 Wimbledon quarterfinals in singles.
-Despite being Jewish, he was invited to the Germany Davis Cup team in 1938 by an aide to Adolph Hitler who was not aware that he was Jewish, but chose not to accept the invitation.
+Despite being Jewish, he was invited to the Germany Davis Cup team in 1938 by an aide to Adolf Hitler who was not aware that he was Jewish, but chose not to accept the invitation.
 He represented Czechoslovakia in the Davis Cup during the 1930s, was captain of the team, and had a record of 18-19.
-In the 1930s, he was ranked world #6 in singles.
+In the 1930s, he was ranked world No. 6 in singles.

 Early life

-Hecht was born in Zsolna, Kingdom of Hungary (today Žilina, Slovakia), on the border between Slovakia and Hungary, and was Jewish.
+Hecht was born in Zsolna, Kingdom of Hungary (today Žilina, Slovakia), on the nowadays border between Slovakia, Czechia and Poland, and was Jewish.

 Tennis career; interrupted by World War II

 Europe

 He began to learn tennis at age 11, and in 1931 he moved to Prague for better training conditions.

 Hecht developed a successful tennis career, many considering him to be the best tennis player in Europe immediately before the Second World War.

 In the 1930s, he was ranked world #6 in singles.

 He won the gold medal in singles at the 1932 Maccabiah Games in Mandatory Palestine.

 In 1934, Hecht won the Butler Trophy of Monte Carlo alongside Roderich Menzel, defeating Jacques Brugnon and Jean Lesueur in the final.
 In singles, he was victorious at the Hungarian International Tennis Championships, upsetting Henner Henkel of Germany in the semifinal and Ignacy Tłoczyński of Poland in the final.
 He reached the doubles finals with Josef Caska.

 In late 1935 and early 1936, Hecht and Menzel toured the Far East, which included a visit to Japan to participate in the Japanese National Championships, where Menzel lost in the final, and they lost in the doubles final as well, both times to title defender Jiro Yamagishi.
 From there, they sailed to India where they were the finalists at the East of India Championships.
 Arriving home, he was defeated in the Czechoslovakian International Championship match by British player Fred Perry.
 He was a second straight time finalist in Budapest.

 In 1937 he reached the semifinals of the doubles at Wimbledon with Menzel, and the following year he reached the 1938 Wimbledon quarterfinals in singles.

 From 1930 to 1939, he played for the Czech Republic Davis Cup team, achieving a record of 18–19, and was its captain.
 In 1936, Hecht moved to Budapest, and then sought livelihood in Australia.

-Hecht was invited to play for the German Davis Cup Team in 1938 after Germany acquired part of Czechoslovakia by an aide to Adolph Hitler who was unaware that he was Jewish, but he declined.
+Hecht was invited to play for the German Davis Cup Team in 1938 after Germany acquired part of Czechoslovakia by an aide to Adolf Hitler who was unaware that he was Jewish, but he declined.